fricciardi/datetime2/docs/timeofday.rst

       Traceback (most recent call last):
         |
       ValueError: Hour must be between 0 and 23, while it is 24.
+      >>> my_time.replace(timezone=1)
+      Traceback (most recent call last):
+        |
+      TypeError: Can replace timezone only in aware instances.

-.. method:: western_time.__str__()
+.. method:: WesternTime.__str__()

-   Return a string representing the time with the 'HH:MM:SS' format.
-Any decimal will be truncated from the number of seconds.
+   For a naive instance, return a string representing the time with the 'HH:MM:SS' format.
+For an aware instance, the format is 'HH:MM:SS+HH:MM'.
+The number of seconds in the time part and the number of minutes in the timezone part will be truncated.
 For example:

 .. doctest::

       >>> str(WesternTime(12, 44, 14.8))
       '12:44:14'
+      >>> str(WesternTime(12, 34, 56.7, timezone=12.256))
+      '12:34:56+12:15'

-.. method:: western_time.cformat(format)
+.. method:: WesternTime.cformat(format)

    Return a string representing the time, controlled by an explicit format string.
 The formatting directives are a subset of those accepted by